 Level I fieldwork is integral to the academic program's curriculum design.
-It is not intended to develop independent performance, but to "enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process, and includes mechanisms for formal evaluation of student performance" (ACOTE C.1.9).
+The goal of Level I fieldwork is to "introduce students to fieldwork, apply knowledge to practice, and develop understanding of the needs of clients".
+(ACOTE C.1.10).
 Services may be provided to a variety of populations through a variety of settings.
 Experiences may include those directly related to occupational therapy, as well as other situations to enhance an understanding of the developmental stages, tasks, and roles of individuals throughout the lifespan.
-Day care centers for children, schools, neighborhood centers, hospice, homeless shelters, assisted living residences, community mental health centers, frail- or well- elderly programs, and vocational training centers are among the many possible fieldwork sites.
+Day care centers for children, schools, neighborhood clients, hospice, homeless shelters, assisted living residences, community mental health centers, frail-or well-elderly programs, and vocational training centers are among the many possible fieldwork sites.